 To bring this article closer to home both my grandfathers served in the army during the war.
 I was surprised to find a Tribunal record for my paternal grandfather, John McGill.
 My great grandfather, Robert, had a wholesale grocers business in Victoria Street, Edinburgh.
 Grandpa was a partner in the business along with his father and his brother, Hugh.
 Hugh, a single man, had already joined the army and was serving in France.
 John, at this time was 29, married with two young children.

 The business employed five others in addition to the partners.
 Two other employees had joined up.
-As Robert carried out most of the buying and warehouse supervision an appeal was lodge.
+As Robert carried out most of the buying and warehouse supervision an appeal was lodged.
 The business was a highly successful one with an annual turnover of approx. £20,000.
 It was claimed that “a good inside man is absolutely essential and one cannot be got”.
 John’s exemption was extended from May 1916 to December 1916 and he was called up in early 1917.
 He went on to serve with distinction in the RGA winning a Military Medal during the Italian campaign the following year.

 The Tribunals served a purpose and would have been a fair method of granting temporary or permanent exemptions from war service during the Great War.